AnthonyK213/nvim/README.md

       - Functions:
         - Surrounding(Add, delete & change)
         - Search cword or selection in system default browser
+        - View pdf in system default viewer
         - LaTeX compile recipes
         - Git lazy push(commit all and push all)
-        - Compile and run code of current buffer
-        - View pdf in system default viewer
     - `init_subsrc.vim`
       - When don't want to use any plug-ins, this can be a simple substitute.
       - Include: